JesperDramsch/ml.recipes/README.md

 - [Conclusion](#conclusion)

 ## Front Matter
-This is a tutorial for [Euroscipy 2022](https://www.euroscipy.org/2022/), the official [schedule and announcement are here](https://pretalx.com/euroscipy-2022/talk/E7Z3VY/).
+This is a tutorial for [PyData Global 2022](https://pydata.org/global2022/), the official [schedule and announcement are here](https://global2022.pydata.org/cfp/talk/Y9VFDD/).

-This tutorial is available here: https://github.com/JesperDramsch/euroscipy-2022-ml-for-science-reproducibility-tutorial
+This tutorial is available here: https://github.com/JesperDramsch/ml-for-science-reproducibility-tutorial

 This proposal has received funding through the [2022 fellowship of the Software Sustainability Institute](https://www.software.ac.uk/).